Getting sourcing right

 Project Sourcing is a critical design element for companies that rely on large-scale investment projects to deliver their offerings.
 It is commonly used in complex production environments and infrastructure investments.

-The Project Sourcing function evaluates both the strategic and operational requirements of a project, identifying suitable suppliers and structuring procurement contracts.
+The Project Sourcing function evaluates both the strategic and operational requirements of a project, identifying suitable suppliers and structuring procurement contracts that support project deliverables.

 These activities are often carried out in collaboration with the engineering and R&D teams as well as Project Management Office (PMO).
-And, to ensure efficiency and alignment with broader business objectives, project sourcing teams must work closely with other project stakeholders, including sourcing units such as Category Managers.
+And to ensure efficiency and alignment with broader business objectives, project sourcing teams normally work closely with other project stakeholders, including sourcing functions such as Category Managers.

-To ensure that all these sourcing actually gets done a vital component in organizational design is Operational Sourcing, also known as Tactical Sourcing which focuses on managing call-offs and smaller sourcing initiatives, ensuring seamless procurement operations.
+To ensure that all these sourcing activities actually gets delivered a vital component in organizational design is Operational Sourcing, also known as Tactical Sourcing which focuses on managing daily procurement operations.

-The Operational Sourcing plays a crucial role in enabling daily efficiently handling of order placement, goods receipt, and payments for goods and services—often in collaboration with finance departments.
+The Operational Sourcing plays a crucial role in enabling daily efficiently handling of call-off, contracts, order placement, goods receipt – and in collaboration with Finance Department ensure proper invoice payments (Account Payable) for goods and services as a part of the Source to Pay processes.
 Additionally, these functions are responsible for contract renewals, working closely with other business units to maintain continuity and compliance.

-In order to tight all these activities together and particular in organization when sourcing represents a significant cost, the sourcing function may incorporate a Process Unit, also known as an Operational Excellence Unit, into its design.
+In order to tight all these activities together and particular in organization when sourcing represents a significant cost, the sourcing function may incorporate a Process Unit, also known as an Operational Excellence, into procurement organizaonal design.

 The Process Units focus on process optimization and digitalization, ensuring effective implementation and integration of sourcing systems.
 Additionally, they may play a critical role in financial monitoring and performance tracking, overseeing key activities such as purchase order management, invoice processing, cost savings, contract compliance and overall sourcing efficiency.

-A final component in the design of sourcing organizations is Supplier Relationships.
-This unit plays a crucial role in developing supplier capabilities to drive strategic procurement and long-term value creation.
-By fostering strong supplier relationships, organizations can enhance their sourcing strategies, improve supply chain resilience, and unlock new opportunities for growth and innovation.
+A final component in the design of sourcing organizations is the Supplier Relationships Management (SRM).
+This design element plays a crucial role in developing supplier capabilities to drive strategic procurement and long-term value creation.
+By fostering strong supplier relationships, organizations can enhance their sourcing strategies, improve supply chain resilience and unlock new opportunities for growth and innovation.
+However, not all suppliers are equal—some are strategic to operations and market success, while others are easier to replace.
+Supplier Relationship Teams must balance long-term partnerships with transactional relationships to unlock cost and quality improvements.

-Key functions of a Supplier Relationships unit include: (i) Procuring emerging technologies to maintain competitiveness and innovation, (ii) Ensuring year-over-year improvements in cost efficiency and quality, (iii) Facilitating collaboration in complex project deliveries or R&D initiatives, where an ecosystem approach is essential for product innovation and value engineering.
+Key functions of a Supplier Relationships Unit include: (i) Securing procurement of emerging technologies to maintain competitiveness and innovation, (ii) Ensuring year-over-year improvements in cost efficiency and quality, (iii) Facilitating collaboration in complex project deliveries or R&D initiatives, where an ecosystem approach is essential for product innovation, value engineering in order to enable customer deliveries.

 Sourcing Execution